 The Database Upload/Download Routine (FLASH 86) provides a maintenance facility which permits the user to download the database to a PC, when a software change is made or when the system needs to be initialized and reprogrammed.
-In addition, the routine facilitates the programming of a database on an in-house system which is downloaded to a PC and then uploaded to a system in the field.
+The Upload/Download Routine facilitates the programming of a database on an in-house system which is downloaded to a PC and then uploaded to a system in the field.

 After the system maintenance is completed, the file saved in the PC can then be uploaded to the system.

-All trace modes such as: SMDR (Flash 21), ICLID (Flash 56), and Maintenance Event Traces MUST be turned off before a download is performed!
+All trace modes such as: SMDR (Flash 21), ICLID (Flash56), and Maintenance Event Traces MUST be turned off before a download is performed!